SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### 8. Simple Linear Regression
 Apart from the multiple linear regression model, I also built a simple linear regression model.
 To find the sinlge best independent variable, I used the **SelectKBest** function.
-Based on F-statistics of each independent variable, **OPS** has beend selected as the best independent variable.
+Based on F-statistics of each independent variable, **OPS** has been selected as the best independent variable.

-Furthermore, I also splitted data into training(70%) and test(30%) datasets for accuracy.
+Furthermore, I also splitted data into training(70%) and test(30%) datasets to avoid overfitting.

 The result of the model is: